Jen Hsun Huang Sells 120,000 Shares of NVIDIA Co. (NASDAQ:NVDA) Stock

 NVIDIA Increases Dividend

 The business also recently disclosed a quarterly dividend, which was paid on Friday, June 28th.
-Stockholders of record on Tuesday, June 11th were given a $0.10 dividend.
-The ex-dividend date of this dividend was Tuesday, June 11th.
-This is a positive change from NVIDIA’s previous quarterly dividend of $0.04.
+Stockholders of record on Tuesday, June 11th were paid a $0.10 dividend.
+The ex-dividend date was Tuesday, June 11th.
 This represents a $0.40 annualized dividend and a dividend yield of 0.36%.
-NVIDIA’s dividend payout ratio is presently 2.34%.
+This is an increase from NVIDIA’s previous quarterly dividend of $0.04.
+NVIDIA’s dividend payout ratio (DPR) is 2.34%.

-Several equities research analysts have recently weighed in on NVDA shares.
-Craig Hallum increased their price objective on NVIDIA from $85.00 to $125.00 and gave the company a “buy” rating in a report on Thursday, May 23rd.
-Wells Fargo & Company increased their price target on shares of NVIDIA from $125.00 to $155.00 and gave the stock an “overweight” rating in a research note on Tuesday, June 18th.
-Sanford C. Bernstein lifted their price objective on shares of NVIDIA from $100.00 to $130.00 and gave the company an “outperform” rating in a research note on Thursday, May 23rd.
-New Street Research downgraded shares of NVIDIA from a “buy” rating to a “neutral” rating in a research note on Friday, July 5th.
-Finally, The Goldman Sachs Group boosted their price target on NVIDIA from $120.00 to $135.00 and gave the company a “buy” rating in a research report on Tuesday, June 11th.
-Six research analysts have rated the stock with a hold rating, thirty-eight have given a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, NVIDIA currently has a consensus rating of “Moderate Buy” and a consensus target price of $131.59.
+NVDA has been the topic of several recent research reports.
+Wells Fargo & Company upped their price target on NVIDIA from $125.00 to $155.00 and gave the stock an “overweight” rating in a research note on Tuesday, June 18th.
+Argus upped their price target on NVIDIA from $110.00 to $150.00 and gave the stock a “buy” rating in a research note on Tuesday, June 11th.
+Mizuho upped their price target on NVIDIA from $118.00 to $127.50 and gave the stock a “buy” rating in a research note on Tuesday, June 4th.
+Melius Research increased their target price on NVIDIA from $125.00 to $160.00 and gave the stock a “buy” rating in a research note on Friday, June 21st.
+Finally, UBS Group increased their target price on NVIDIA from $120.00 to $150.00 and gave the stock a “buy” rating in a research note on Monday, July 8th.
+Six investment analysts have rated the stock with a hold rating, thirty-eight have issued a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat, NVIDIA has a consensus rating of “Moderate Buy” and an average target price of $131.59.

 Institutional Trading of NVIDIA